Top 10 Competitive Original Yu-Gi-Oh Monsters

-Note that the destruction isn't optional, so if your opponent forces you to flip while their field is empty (perhaps with Swords of Revealing Light), you'd have to vanquish one of your own cards.
-These situations were few and far between, barely diminishing the usage of this feared foe.
+Note that the destruction isn't optional, so if your opponent forces you to flip while their field is empty (perhaps with Swords of Revealing Light), you'd have to vanquish one of your own monsters.
+These situations were few and far between, barely diminishing the usage of this feared insect.

 6. Blue-Eyes White Dragon

 A card that's aged comparatively well thanks to consistently-added support, Blue-Eyes is arguably the most famous monster of all time.
 Of all the 2-tribute monsters, his Attack reigned supreme at 3000, easily dominating Dark Magician and Red-Eyes Black Dragon.
 Heck, even if he was in Defense Position, they couldn't defeat him.

 Sangan's Attack of 1000 wasn't great, but it did handle most flip monsters.
 The real benefit was Sangan's ability to search decks for any monster with 1500 or less Attack when it moves from the field to the Graveyard.
-Sangan could block a hit in Defense and search for a monster-removal like Man-Eater Bug; even better, it could be used as a tribute to simultaneously summon a strong monster and add to your hand.
+Sangan could block a hit while in Defense Position and search for a monster-removal like Man-Eater Bug; even better, it could be used as a tribute to simultaneously summon a strong monster and refill your hand.

 Again, a Dark attribute helped fuel the usage of other monsters, offering even more benefits to running some Sangans.
 Players also harnessed Witch of the Black Forest, who functioned identically but searched for creatures with 1500 or less Defense.

 4. Penguin Soldier

 A puny Level 2 card still proved its mettle with an impressive effect: when flipped, you could target up to two monsters (including Penguin Soldier) and return them to their owner's hands.
 This let players remove two opposing cards at once, or return their already-flipped monsters to the hand, enabling the reactivation of flip effects.